porterbmoody/datascienceisawsome/docs/transform.md

 #> False
 ```

-The Python development team did decide to provide functionality to find `math.nan` objects in your code by allowing `math.nan != math.nan` to return `True`.
+The Python development team did decide to provide functionality to find `np.nan` objects in your code by allowing `np.nan != np.nan` to return `True`.
 Once again you can [read the rationale for this decision](https://stackoverflow.com/questions/1565164/what-is-the-rationale-for-all-comparisons-returning-false-for-ieee754-nan-values).
 Python now has `isnan()` functions to make this comparison more straight forward in your code.

 Pandas uses the `nan` structure in Python to identify __NA__ or 'missing' values.
 If you want to determine if a value is missing, use `pd.isna()`: